 AFFAIRS AT WASHINGTON.

-The Committee appointed on the part of Barrett, of Missouri, Sebastin, of Arkan- for their course, he says : sas, Vandever, of Iowa, and Hale, of Pennsylvania.
+The Committee appointed on the part of Barrett, of Missouri, Sebastin, of Arkan- for their course, he says : sas.
+Vandever, of Iowa, and Hale, of Penn-

-The Government forts and arsenal at Mobile have been seized by the Alabama troops, that State following the example of Georgia in taking possession of the Government property even before the State has seceded.
-These revolutionary acts are defacts and principles of Geography, without a fended on the ground of preventing the reinforcement of the forts by the Government
+The Government forts and arsenal at Mobile have been seized by the Alabama troops, that State following the example of Georgia in taking possession of the Government property even before the State has to enable a teacher to give proper, intelligited ble explanations of some of the fundamental seceded.
+These revolutionary acts are defacts and principles of Geography, without a fended on the ground of preventing the reinforcement of the forts by the Govern-

-Private advices from South Carolina state that the people were assured the secession movement would be conducted without any disarrangement of business, and to a peaceful conclusion in their own way .-periment.
-Charleston, now at the best chanan's reign. stated above, instead of one dollar.
-Will not season of the year for her trade, is almost deserted, and commerce is seeking another and safer channel.
+Private advices from South Carolina state that the people were assured the secession movement would be conducted withperiment.
+Charleston, now at the best chanan's reign. season of the year for her trade, is almost deserted, and commerce is seeking another and safer channel.
 If a revenue cutter be sent to Charleston to collect the duties, with the new Collector, there is no necessity, as is supposed, for a collision with the State authorities, unless they should choose to invite it.
 The Harriet Lane might easily keep guard at the entrance of the harbor, and be entirely out of range of the guns of Fort Moultrie.
-In twenty days more there will be little revenue to collect, as foreign vessels will shun Charleston like a pestilence.
+In twenty days more there will be little revenue to collect, as foreign vessels will shun Charles ton like a pestilence.
 The threats of Governor Wise, which have been re-echoed in other quarters, that the Capitol must be taken possession of and the inauguration of Mr. Lincoln forcibly prevented, have not been unheeded by the President.
 Orders have been issued to thoroughly organize the militia of the District of Columbia, who are all for the Union, and it is said that ten companies of U. S. troops will be taken to Washington at an early day, as an additional precaution.
 General Scott will remain there and and take command of the whole force.